joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@source

-@sourcespecifies the source from which some aspect of this element is drawn.
+specifies the source from which some aspect of this element is drawn.
+**Status**

+Optional

+**Datatype**

+ 1–∞ occurrences of teidata.pointer separated by whitespace

+**Note**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace**Note**The source attribute points to an external source.
+The source attribute points to an external source.
 When used on elements describing schema components such as schemaSpec or moduleRef it identifies the source from which declarations for the components of the object being defined may be obtained.
 On other elements it provides a pointer to the bibliographical source from which a quotation or citation is drawn.
 In either case, the location may be provided using any form of URI, for example an absolute URI, a relative URI, or private scheme URI that is expanded to an absolute URI as documented in a  [prefixDef](#prefixDef) .
 If more than one location is specified, the default assumption is that the required source should be obtained by combining the resources indicated.